kubeflow/website/content/docs/started/getting-started-multipass.md

 ## Install Kubeflow using Microk8s

-Just two simple steps:
+Here's a summary of the steps involved:

-1. Setup Microk8s
+1. Set up Microk8s
-2. Setup Kubeflow
+2. Set up Kubeflow

 ### 1. Install and Setup Microk8s

-This will install microk8s if it doesn't already exist, and enable services that are useful for kubeflow.
+This will install Microk8s if it doesn't already exist, and enable services that are useful for Kubeflow.
 Please inspect setup-microk8s.sh for more information.

 ```
 $ git clone https://github.com/canonical-labs/kubernetes-tools